Penetration Pricing: Easy Market Entrance

 In the following paragraphs, we will define penetration pricing and offer some positive and negative examples.
 After that, we will answer the question is the penetration pricing a good choice for you, by listing the main advantages and disadvantages of this strategy.

-Penetration pricing is a pricing strategy used by businesses to gain market share by offering a lower price for a product or service.
+Penetration pricing is a pricing strategy businesses implement to gain market share by offering a lower price for a product or service.

-Penetration pricing shouldn’t be considered with the price skimming technique, as those two are opposite.
-While penetration pricing requires starting with the lowest price possible and then eventually raising the price after the goal is reached, the price skimming strategy consists of starting with a higher price and then lowering it over time.
+Penetration pricing should not be considered with the price skimming technique, as those two are opposite.
+While penetration pricing requires starting with the lowest price possible and eventually raising the price after reaching the goal, the price skimming strategy consists of starting with a higher price and lowering it over time.

-As we already said, penetration pricing is the common way of setting the prices and bearing in mind the rationale behind it you can already guess that it is mostly used when a company is trying to enter the market or push out competitors from the market.
-It is usually used by big companies since they can afford prices barely above the profit margin.
-This is a practice in a big variety of industries, from food and beverages, where you can find examples from Costco and Kroger implementing the penetration pricing for the organic products to streaming providers where Netflix is a perfect example of good practice.
+As we already said, penetration pricing is the common way of setting the prices and bearing in mind the rationale behind it.
+You can already guess that it is usually used when a company is trying to enter a new market or push out competitors from the market.
+Oftentimes utilized by big companies, as they can afford prices barely above the profit margin.
+This is a practice in different industries, from food and beverages, where you can find examples from Costco and Kroger implementing the penetration pricing for organic products to streaming services, where Netflix is a perfect example of good practice.

-Although the examples from Netflix and Amazon are encouraging and in favor of this pricing strategy, it’s not always that easy, and you have to be careful.
-If you don’t do the pricing intelligence the right way and fail to understand the market, you can end up with a huge loss because of this strategy.
-One famous negative example is the company that created the first portable bar code reader.
+One famous negative example is the company that created the first portable barcode reader.
 Even though they were aware that they offered some additional value compared to the stationary bar code readers since companies would save time, instead of going with the price skimming or even premium pricing strategy, they decided to offer their product for a rather low price.
 The portable bar code reader revolutionized the industry, and they were soon outrun by demand.
 This led to new companies appearing in the business, accommodating this demand which intensified the price competition, making it almost impossible to increase the price.

 As you were able to see from our penetration pricing examples, this could be both a good and bad strategy.
 But would it work for you?
 Here are the lists of the main pros and cons of penetration pricing, to help you make your decision.

-To sum it up – penetration pricing will most likely be effective when the product is highly elastic and in markets where there is little differentiation between the two products.
+Penetration pricing will most likely be effective when the product is highly elastic and in markets where there is little differentiation between the two products.
 However, this could be a tricky strategy for some businesses.
-This is why we would recommend gathering some valuable data about your competitors’ prices and their strategies, before making this decision.
-Price2Spy can help you with that.
-Being one of the first software for price monitoring and competitive intelligence, we have the needed experience and knowledge to help you out.
-Try Price2Spy for free for 30 days and see for yourself!
+This is why we would recommend tracking competition and monitoring competitors’ prices, before making this decision.